element-plus/element-plus/docs/en-US/component/time-select.md

 Use Time Select for time input.

+The available time range is 00:00 to 23:59

 ## Fixed time picker

 Provide a list of fixed time for users to choose.